carlosabrahams/Ecoacoustic_Evidence/contribute.md

 Use Markdown formatting consistently.

-Alway provide a link to the relevant reference or resource.
+Always provide a link to the relevant reference or resource.

 Ensure new sections or edits do not duplicate existing content.